yohannj/notes-cybersecurity/Windows/authentication.md

 # Local authentication
-﻿Local authentication is done using the Local Security Authority (LSA).
+Local authentication is done using the Local Security Authority (LSA).
 LSA is a protected subsystem that keeps track of the security policies and the accounts that are on a computer system.
 It also maintains information about all aspects of local security on a computer.

 # Active Directory
 ## On-Premise Active Directory (AD)